Posts

 Our Father, who art in heaven, hallowed be Thy Name.
 Thy kingdom come.
 Thy will be done on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our debts, as we forgive our debtors.
 And lead us not into temptation, but deliver us from evil.
 For Thine is the kingdom, and the power, and the glory forever and ever.
 Amen

-You are the light of the world.
-Jesus said so.
-Let your light shine with justice.
-Let your light shine with mercy.
-Let your light shine with giving.
+The gift of God’s grace is expansive and overwhelming.
+It is an invitation to each of us to likewise share with great love and mercy.
 Whether you share your gift here in the church today, through a gift online, or via an envelope in the mail, let the offering now be received.

 * Doxology